ecnivtwelve/JiafeiTape/README.md

 # JiafeiTPL
-Part of JiafeiTools3 | CHanges stuff in .tape.ckd file for Just Dance modding
+Part of JiafeiTools3 | Changes stuff in .tape.ckd file for Just Dance modding